alessio29/savagebot/README.md

 `!6d6s4` - WoD, Lady Blackbird roll - rolls 6 d6 and returns how many dice rolled 4 or more

-`!12d10s7` - roll 12 d10s, 7+ is a success, count successes
+`!12d10s7` - roll 12 d10s, each 7+ result is a success, shows count of successes

-`!12d10f1s7` - roll 12 d10s, 7+ is a success, 1- is a failure, subtract failures from successes
+`!12d10f1s7` - roll 12 d10s, each 7+ result is a success, each 1- result is a failure, shows (successes-failures)

-`!12d10s7f1` -  same as above
+`!12d10s7f1` -  same as above (you can provide success or failure condition in any order)

-`!28d6!f1s10` - roll 28 open-ended d6s, 10+ is a success, 1- is a failure, subtract failures from successes
+`!28d6!f1s10` - roll 28 open-ended d6s, each 10+ is a success, each 1- is a failure, show (successes-failures)

 `!6x4d6k3` - roll 4 dice keeping 3 highest 6 times

-`!d66` - rolls two d6 and returns values from 11 to 66 to support random choice from 6x6 table
+`!d66` - rolls two d6 and returns values from 11 to 66 to support random choice from 6x6 table (for example in Coriolis)

 `!4dF` - rolls four Fudge/FATE dice